MazConelly/LASS-population-addon-WIP/README.md

 Done:

--character_desc_general files.
-You should find female loners at every rank for every faction.
+-Female stalkers should spawn at every rank for every faction.

 -Models fixed to provide NPCs the correct protection.

 -Missing LASS models: ISG SKAT, eco radsuit, Sin protoexo.

 -Death_outfits.ltx file.
-NPCs should drop the respective outfit to their model.
+Female NPCs should drop the respective outfit to their model.

 To do: